 Tourism: South Carolina is peppered with countless historical sites and natural attractions.
 If you want to highlight all that the Palmetto State has to offer, consider starting a business that caters to tourists, such as tour companies, hotels or vacation rental properties.

 Healthcare: South Carolina has a growing and aging population, leaving room for many healthcare-related businesses like home health care, assisted living facilities or telemedicine.
+Learn more about how to start a homecare business.

 Manufacturing: South Carolina has a strong manufacturing sector, particularly in the automotive industry, providing opportunities for businesses that supply parts or services to manufacturers.